haochenhui97/AstronomyML/README.md

 - README.md

 ## Generating Data
-We used the method described in [Astronomy Dataset for ML](https://github.com/haochenhui97/AstronomyDatasetForML).
-Since all the observed astronomy parameters are different among observation sites, we use Beijing as the case study.
-We download 10-year dataranging from 2009-1-1 0:0 UT to 2019-1-1 0:0 UT with step size of one hour at Beijing.
+We used the method described in our early project [Astronomy Dataset for ML](https://github.com/haochenhui97/AstronomyDatasetForML) to generate data with the following changes:
+- added one more feature of percentage of illumination on moon surface;
+- chose Beijing as the only observing site;
+- downloaded 10-year data from 2009-1-1 00:00 UT to 2019-1-1 00:00 UT;
+- changed step size to be one hour to increase prediction accuracy;
+- downloaded the same format of solar ephemerides in addition to lunar ephemerides from the same [NASA HORIZONS Web-Interface](https://ssd.jpl.nasa.gov/horizons.cgi#top) since moon phase is influenced by not only its own position but also the solar position.

 The result of data preprocessing (preliminary_analysis.ipynb) is saved as [processed_moon_10yrs.csv](https://github.com/haochenhui97/AstronomyML/blob/main/Data/processed_moon_10yrs.csv).

 ## Training Models
-We ran some data analysis and drew several plots in []() to help us better understand the law of sun's and moon's motions.
+We ran some data analysis and drew several plots in []() to help us better understand the law of solar and lunar motions.
 We used [Fourier Transform](https://github.com/haochenhui97/AstronomyML/blob/main/Scripts/position_prediction.ipynb) to calculate moon's RA, DEC, position and sun's RA, DEC, position.
 We used [Random Forest](https://github.com/haochenhui97/AstronomyML/blob/main/Scripts/Theoretical%20models%20on%20moon%20phase.ipynb) and [Neural Network](https://github.com/haochenhui97/AstronomyML/blob/main/Scripts/Neural_network/neural_network.ipynb) to predict moon phases.